InQuicker/kaws/README.md

 ## Status

 kaws has not yet reached version 1.0, and is not recommended for production usage until it has.
 In accordanace with [Semantic Versioning](http://semver.org/), while kaws is < 1.0, backwards incompatible changes may occur.
-Major expected changes include moving from OpenPGP to AWS Key Management Service, using AWS autoscaling groups, and changing Kubernetes's container runtime to rkt.
+Major expected changes include using rkt as the container runtime for Kubernetes.
 See the [issues](https://github.com/InQuicker/kaws/issues) for details.

 **kaws has not been reviewed by security professionals.** For information about the threat model of kaws, see the [security](docs/concepts/security.md) document.